chrisjd20/simple-dns-proxy/README.md

 - `records`: A map of domain names to record configurations.
   - `ip`: The IP address for the A record.
   - `ttl`: (Optional) The TTL for this specific record in seconds.
+A value of 0 is valid.
+If omitted, `default_ttl` will be used.
 - `fallback_dns`: The DNS server to relay queries to when not found in `records`
 - `fallback_protocol`: The protocol to use for relaying queries ("udp", "tcp").
 If blank, it uses the incoming protocol.
-- `default_ttl`: (Optional) The default TTL for records that don't have a specific TTL.
+- `default_ttl`: (Optional) The default TTL for records that don't have a specific `ttl` key.
 Defaults to 3600.
 - `server`: Server configuration section
   - `udp`: UDP server settings
     - `enabled`: Whether to enable the UDP server (boolean)